cncanepa/Java-Projects-/README.md

-# csc-1351
+# Java projects
-This is a repository for all my CSC 1351 projects
+This is a repository for all java projects